PrefectHQ/prefect-aws/docs/ecs_guide.md

     An [*ECS task definition*](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html) is the blueprint for the ECS task.
 It describes which Docker containers to run and what you want to have happen inside these containers.

-ECS Tasks are instances of a task definition.
+ECS tasks are instances of a task definition.
 A Task Execution launches container(s) as defined in the task definition **until they are stopped or exit on their own**.
 This setup is ideal for ephemeral processes such as a Prefect flow run.

 The ECS task running the Prefect [worker](https://docs.prefect.io/latest/concepts/work-pools/#worker-overview) should be an [**ECS Service**](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html), given its long-running nature and need for **auto-recovery in case of failure**.
 An ECS service automatically replaces any task that fails, which is ideal for managing a long-running process such as a Prefect worker.

-When a Prefect [flow](https://docs.prefect.io/latest/concepts/flows/) is scheduled to run, the run scheduled in the Prefect work pool specified in the flow's [deployment](https://docs.prefect.io/latest/concepts/deployments).
+When a Prefect [flow](https://docs.prefect.io/latest/concepts/flows/) is scheduled to run it goes into the work pool specified in the flow's [deployment](https://docs.prefect.io/latest/concepts/deployments).
 [Work pools](https://docs.prefect.io/latest/concepts/work-pools/?h=work#work-pool-overview) are typed according to the infrastructure the flow will run on.
 Flow runs scheduled in an `ecs` typed work pool are executed as ECS tasks.
 Only Prefect ECS [workers](https://docs.prefect.io/latest/concepts/work-pools/#worker-types) can poll an `ecs` typed work pool.

 When the ECS worker receives a scheduled flow run from the ECS work pool it is polling, it spins up the specified infrastructure on AWS ECS.
 The worker knows to build an ECS task definition for each flow run based on the configuration specified in the work pool.

 Once the flow run completes, the ECS containers of the cluster are spun down to a single container that continues to run the Prefect worker.
 This worker continues polling for work from the Prefect work pool.

-If you specify a task definition [ARN (Amazon Resource Name)](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference-arns.html) in the work pool, the worker will use that ARN when spinning up the ECS Task, rather than creating a task definition from the fields supplied in the Work Pool configuration.
+If you specify a task definition [ARN (Amazon Resource Name)](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference-arns.html) in the work pool, the worker will use that ARN when spinning up the ECS Task, rather than creating a task definition from the fields supplied in the work pool configuration.

 You can use either EC2 or Fargate as the capacity provider.
 Fargate simplifies initiation, but lengthens infrastructure setup time for each flow run.
 Using EC2 for the ECS cluster can reduce setup time.
 In this example, we will show how to use Fargate.